 This means, to exposure your photo, you have to have a longer shutter speed to allow enough light onto the sensor.
 An effect of this means you get a motion blur.

 Even though there are cheaper ND filters around, one of the major benefits of the B+W filter is it reduces the purple tinge you’ll get around the edges of a photo.
 With a cheaper lens, often the whole photo will look pink.
 When it comes of taking long exposures, this is up there with the best camera gear for travelling.

 A circular polarising is one of those items that you’ll quickly find indispensable.

-Circular polarising filters cut out harsh light (so very bright skies) from photos giving a gradual lighting effect.
+Circular polarising filters cut out harsh reflective light (so very bright skies) from photos giving a gradual lighting effect.

 At first it’s quite hard to see a noticeable difference in the photos you’re taking, but in a lot of conditions a circular polariser really makes a sky pop.
 Particularly useful for cutting out reflective light in the sky and off of water.